thelexiconlab/forager/README.md

 - Norms-based (Troyer Norms)
     - the troyer norms switching method (```troyer```) adapts the categorization norms proposed by Troyer, AK, Moscovitch, M, & Winocur, G (1997), subsequently extended by our lab for analysis.
 Switches are predicted when moving from one subcategory of the Troyer categorization norms to another.
 - Similarity Drop
-    - the similarity drop switching method (```simdrop```) is based on a switch heuristic used in Hills TT, Jones MN, Todd (2012) to mimic optimal foraging behavior.
+    - the similarity drop switching method (```simdrop```) is based on a switch heuristic used in Hills TT, Jones MN, Todd PM (2012) to mimic optimal foraging behavior.
 A switch is predicted within a series of items A,B,C,D after B if S(A,B) > S(B,C) and S(B,C) < S(C,D).
 - Delta Similarity
     - the delta similarity switching method (```delta```) is a switch method proposed by Nancy Lundin in her dissertation to bypass the limits of the similarity drop switching method by allowing for consecutive switches and accounting for small dips in similarity that similarity drop by deem as a switch.
 This is done through the inclusion of z-scoring semantic similarity across all transitions in a list, and the inclusion of rise and fall threshold parameters to control clustering and switching via thresholding on z-score similarity values.
 - Multimodal Similarity Drop
-    - the multimodal similarity drop switching method (```multimodal```) is a switch method proposed by Kumar, A. A, Lundin, N. B, & Jones, M. (2022), to include phological similarity into the switch heuristic proposed by Hills TT, Jones MN, Todd (2012).
+    - the multimodal similarity drop switching method (```multimodal```) is a switch method proposed by Kumar AA, Lundin NB, & Jones MN (2022), to include phological similarity into the switch heuristic proposed by Hills TT, Jones MN, Todd PM (2012).
 It includes an alpha parameter which dictates the weighting of semantic versus phonological similarity in switching from cluster to cluster.

 ### Cues (Semantic, Phonological, and Frequency Matrix) Generation
 Semantic Similarity Matrix Generation